M.U.L.E.

-M.U.L.E. is a 1983 multiplayer video game written for the Atari 8-bit family of home computers by Ozark Softscape.
-Designer Danielle Bunten Berry (credited as Dan Bunten) took advantage of the four joystick ports of the Atari 400 and 800 to allow four-player simultaneous play.
-M.U.L.E. was one of the first five games published in 1983 by new company Electronic Arts, alongside Axis Assassin, Archon: The Light and the Dark, Worms?, and Hard Hat Mack.
-Primarily a turn-based strategy game, it incorporates real-time elements where players compete directly as well as aspects that simulate economics.
+M.U.L.E. is a 1983 strategy video game written for Atari 8-bit computers by Ozark Softscape.
+Designer Danielle Bunten Berry (credited as Dan Bunten) takes advantage of the four joystick ports of the Atari 400 and 800 to allow four-player simultaneous play.
+Published in 1983, M.U.L.E. was one of the first five games from Electronic Arts, alongside Axis Assassin, Archon: The Light and the Dark, Worms?, and Hard Hat Mack.
+M.U.L.E. is primarily a turn-based strategy game, but also incorporates real-time elements where players compete directly, as well as aspects that simulate economics.

-The game was ported to the Commodore 64, Nintendo Entertainment System, and IBM PC (as a self-booting disk).
-Japanese versions also exist for the PC-88, Sharp X1, and MSX2 computers.
-Like the subsequent models of the Atari 8-bit family, none of these systems allow four players with separate joysticks.
+The game was ported to the Commodore 64, Nintendo Entertainment System, and IBM PC compatibles (as a self-booting disk).
+Japanese versions were also released for the PC-88, Sharp X1, and MSX2 computers.
+Like the subsequent Atari 8-bit models, none of these systems allow four players with separate joysticks.
 The Commodore 64 version lets four players share joysticks, with two players using the keyboard during action portions.